 MEITE is a professional degree and an internship with an innovative educational organization is a central part of the program.
 Students will extend their academic experiences into the community in order to understand the challenge of kick-starting innovation in the real-world.

 MEITE is a professional degree.
 Graduates will leave prepared to take leadership positions in the private and public sectors.
-While the program is housed in the School of Education, students will also take courses in the Kenan-Flagler Business School, the School of Information and Library Science, and the Department of Computer Science.
+While the program is housed in the School of Education, students may also take courses in the Kenan-Flagler Business School, the School of Information and Library Science, and the Department of Computer Science.

 Click on a characteristic below to learn more about that aspect of the program.